Procedural Content Generation via Machine Learning (PCGML): Open Problems and Outlook

 \subsection{Data Sources and Representations}

 In this section we investigate how training data, varying in source, quality, and representation, can impact PCGML work.
 A commonly held view in the machine learning community is that more data is better.
 Halevy, et al. \cite{UnreasonableEffectivenessOfData} make the case that having access to more data, not better algorithms or better data, is the key difference between why some problems are able to be solved in an effective manner with machine learning while others are not (e.g., language translation is a much harder problem than document classification, but more data exists for the translation task).
 For some types of machine learning a surfeit of data exists enabling certain techniques, such as images for generative adversarial networks \cite{SomeGANPaper} or text for Long Short-Term Memory recurrent neural networks (LSTMs) \cite{Karpathy_charRNN}; however, video games do not have this luxury.
 While many games exist, they typically share no common data structures.
 Additionally, even if they do they typically do not share semantics (e.g., sprites in the NES share similarity in how they are displayed but sprite \texttt{0x01} is unlikely to have similar semantics between \textit{Super Mario Bros.} \cite{supermariobros1} and \textit{Metroid} \cite{metroid}, despite the fact that both are platformers).
 As such, data sources are often limited to within a game series \cite{summerville2015samplinghyrule,summerville2016mariostring} and more commonly within individual games \cite{dahlskog2014linear,snodgrass2015hierarchical,guzdial2016game}.
 This in turn means that data scarcity is likely to plague PCGML for the foreseeable future, as there is a small, finite amount of official artifacts (e.g., maps) for most games.
 However, for many games there are vibrant fan communities producing hundreds, thousands, and even millions of artifacts, such as maps \cite{ArticleAboutMarioMaker}, which could conceivably provide much larger data sources.
+Within the text of this paper we discuss approaches to artifically increase the size of datasets through corruption of training data in Magic cards, including multiple player paths for platformer levels, and gathering training data from a secondary source such as video.

 Recently, Summerville et al. created the video game level corpus (VGLC) \cite{summerville2016vglc}, a collection of video game levels represented in several easily parseable formats.
 The corpus contains 428 levels from 12 games in 3 different file formats.
 This marks an initial step in creating a shared data source that can be used for commonality across PCGML research.
 That said, the repository is limited in scale (12 games and 428 levels is small for standard machine learning) and the representations are lossy (e.g., in Mario, levels only contain a single \textit{Enemy} type mapping for all Goombas, Koopa Troopas, etc.), so additional effort is needed to increase the scope and fidelity of the representations.